dave-redfern/somnambulist-api-client/README.md

 ## Usage

 This library provides some building blocks to help you get started with consuming RESTful APIs.
-Typically this is for use with a micro-services project where you need to write clients that will be shared amongst other projects.
+Typically, this is for use with a micro-services project where you need to write clients that will be shared amongst other projects.

 Please note: this project does not make assumptions about the type of service being used.